Victoria Business School student achievements

 The Dean's List celebrates excellence in academic achievement for those students enrolled in an undergraduate degree programme at Victoria University of Wellington.

 A Dean's List is prepared by each faculty and will normally include only students registered in qualifications offered by that faculty.

 - be enrolled for at least 100 undergraduate points taken over a period that begins in Trimester Three of the previous year and ends at the conclusion of Trimester Two of the current year

 - achieve a grade point average of 7.5 or higher

-You can find more information about the Dean's List from the Victoria University Student & Academic Policies page.
+Information about the Dean's List is available from the Victoria University Student & Academic Policies page.

 Award winners for 2012: